Indus 2

 Indus-2 is a synchrotron radiation source with a nominal electron energy of 2.5 GeV and a critical wavelength of about 1.98 angstroms.
 It is one of the most important projects in progress at the Raja Ramanna Centre for Advanced Technology.
 It is designed to cater to the needs of X-ray users, material scientists and researchers.
 Indus-1 has the distinction of being the first synchrotron generator of India with a 450 Mev storage ring.
 Indus-2 is an improvement over Indus-1.

 Indus-2 lattice has been designed in such a way as to give low beam emittance and high brightness.
 The lattice is a Double Bend Acromat with zero dispersion function along the long straight section.
 It has eight super periods each having two dipole bending magnets, four focusing and five defocusing quadrupoles and six sextupoles.
 Of the eight long straight section, three will be used for injection and RF cavities respectively.
 The remaining five will be used for insertion devices.

 The radiation source Indus-2 is in an advanced stage of construction near Indore, Madhya Pradesh.

-Operation

-It is operated round the clock by a team of dedicated scientists and engineers.